TBDG5310/MaterialCord/README.md

 # MaterialCord
 ## What does it do?
-- MaterialCord improves upon the classic Discord UI while staying true to the colors of Vanilla Discord.
-- With it, there are multiple new things, such as Settings icons, User profile revamp,
+- The aim of MaterialCord is to give Discord a Material aesthetic while still trying to stay true to the vanilla look of the client.
+What comes with the theme you may ask?
+With this theme, Discord now has a bubbly/round design to it, and anywhere where vanilla Discord fails to keep a unified design, this theme will rectify it.

+## What is the main idea behind this theme?
+- The main idea behind this theme is to visualise what Discord could look like if it embraced the new "Material Standard" like other companies have.

 <img src="https://imgur.com/KozdxzZ.png">

 # User Profile